MartinPacker/Db2-DDF-Analysis-Tool/README.md

 ### Preparing For Reporting

-Reporting jobs, obviously need to point to the right "database" input data sets.
+Reporting jobs obviously need to point to the right "database" input data sets.

 Note again the need to use the edited name for `DSN=<HLQ>.<QUAL2>.CTL(DDFIDSYM)` to map the database data sets.